-But when it comes to shorting stocks, it’s entirely different gravy.
+But when it comes to shorting stocks, it’s an entirely different gravy.
 Buying stocks is one thing, but betting against them is very risky.
-Here is what you need about shorting, and how to short stocks on Robinhood.
+Here is what you need to know about shorting and how to short stocks on Robinhood.

 What Does It Mean To Short Stocks?